 Following are some Q&A-styled examples that should give you a good idea on how the 'watch' command works.

 Q1.
 How does the watch command works?

-The baisc usage of watch is very easy - all you have to do is to run the tool with a command name as input.
+The basic usage of the watch command is very easy - all you have to do is to run the tool with a command name as input.
 For example:

 The above command produced the following output on my system:

 The first line of the output tells the output of the command 'date' is being refreshed after every 2 seconds (that's the default time interval), followed by the current date/time of the system.
 The second line is the actual output of the 'date' command that's getting refreshed after every couple of seconds.

 Q2.
 How to make watch highlight difference between updates?

 As already explained in the previous section, the output of the command being tracked is regularly updated (after 2 seconds by default).
 In case you want, you can also make 'watch' highlight the part of output that's changing between updates.